|Physicians' Clinic of Iowa, PC

 Cedar Rapids, IA 52401 United States

-This article is also available in Spanish:.
+Information on elbow fractures in children is also available in Spanish:.

 - The humerus is the upper arm bone between the shoulder and the elbow.